School Ethos Sample Clauses

 School Ethos.
 Parents will uphold the School ethos and the School's commitment to practising Islam in line with the four sunni mudhahib, including (but not limited to) dress code for Parents and Children of appropriate age.

 School Ethos.
-Xxxxxx XX Primary School is fully committed to every child receiving the very best education and to ensuring that all pupils reach their full potential.
+St Cuthbert’s School is fully committed to every child receiving the very best education and to ensuring that all pupils reach their full potential.
 In order to achieve this, teachers aim to deliver outstanding lessons and the school rightly has high expectations of its pupils.
-We expect all members of the school community to behave well, work hard, achieve high standards appropriate to their learning abilities, show respect for one another and to ensure that Xxxxxx XX Primary School is a positive and safe place to be.
+We expect all members of the school community to behave well, work hard, achieve high standards appropriate to their learning abilities, show respect for one another and to ensure that St Cuthbert’s School is a positive and safe place to be.
 For the school to achieve a positive ethos it is essential that all members of the school community work well alongside each other and develop positive working relationships (this includes all staff and other adults working in the school, pupils and parents/carers).
 Having a positive ethos helps to ensure good behaviour from pupils in school.
 Young people learn by example and as such, having high standards of expectations from all parties involved in their education will create adults with similarly high standards.
-“All pupils deserve to learn in an environment that is calm, safe, supportive and where they are treated with dignity.”
-(DfE Sept 22)

 School Ethos.
 It is agreed that all staff accept a responsibility to understand, develop and promote the vision statement of the School and the aims and objectives and the ethos that derives from those statements.

 School Ethos.
-Xxxxxxx Primary School is fully committed to every child receiving the very best education and to ensuring that all pupils reach their full potential.
-In order to achieve this, teachers aim to deliver outstanding lessons and the school rightly has high expectations of its pupils.
-We expect all members of the school community to behave well, work hard, achieve high standards appropriate to their learning abilities, show respect for one another and to ensure that Xxxxxxx Primary School is a positive and safe place to be.
+Xxxxxx XX Primary School is fully committed to every child receiving the very best education and to ensuring that all pupils reach their full potential.
+In order to achieve this, teachers aim to deliver exceptional lessons and the school rightly has high expectations of its pupils.
+We expect all members of the school community to behave well, work hard, achieve high standards appropriate to their learning abilities, show respect for one another and to ensure that Xxxxxx XX Primary School is a positive and safe place to be.
 For the school to achieve a positive ethos it is essential that all members of the school community work well alongside each other and develop positive working relationships (this includes all staff and other adults working in the school, pupils and parents/carers).
 Having a positive ethos helps to ensure good behaviour from pupils in school.
 Young people learn by example and as such, having high standards of expectations from all parties involved in their education will create adults with similarly high standards.
+Our school sets high expectations through our school’s ‘GREAT’ Expectations: • G – good to talk; even better to listen • R – respect yourself, each other and the world • E - enjoy and achieve responsibly • A – able to make mistakes and learn from them • T – together we are #teamhayton where we all work together to ‘REACH FOR Our school believes that these GREAT Expectations are firmly rooted within ’God’s love’ and our school’s Christian Values of: Love, Joy, Aspiration and Wonder.

 AutoNDA by SimpleDocs